edgelesssys/constellation/docs/docs/architecture/components/cli.md

 After the initialization of your cluster, the CLI will provide you with a Kubernetes `kubeconfig` file.
 This file grants you access to your Kubernetes cluster and configures the [kubectl](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) tool.
-In addition, the cluster's [identifier](../old/orchestration.md#post-installation-configuration) is returned and stored in the state file.
+In addition, the cluster's [identifier](../components/cli.md#post-installation-configuration) is returned and stored in the state file.

 ### Creation flow

 1. The CLI `apply` command first creates the confidential VM (CVM) resources in your cloud environment and configures the network
 2. Each CVM boots the Constellation node image and measures every component in the boot chain
-3. The first microservice launched in each node is the [_Bootstrapper_](../old/microservices.md#bootstrapper)
+3. The first microservice launched in each node is the [_Bootstrapper_](../components/microservices.md#bootstrapper)
 4. The _Bootstrapper_ waits until it either receives an initialization request or discovers an initialized cluster
-5. The CLI then connects to the _Bootstrapper_ of a selected node, sends the configuration, and initiates the initialization of the cluster
+5. The CLI then connects to the _Bootstrapper_ of a selected node — which we also refer to as _first node_, sends the configuration, and initiates the initialization of the cluster
-6. The _Bootstrapper_ of **that** node [initializes the Kubernetes cluster](../old/microservices.md#bootstrapper) and deploys the other Constellation [microservices](microservices.md) including the [_JoinService_](microservices.md#joinservice)
+6. The _Bootstrapper_ of the first node [initializes the Kubernetes cluster](../components/microservices.md#bootstrapper) and deploys the other Constellation [microservices](microservices.md) including the [_JoinService_](microservices.md#joinservice)
 7. Subsequently, the _Bootstrappers_ of the other nodes discover the initialized cluster and send join requests to the _JoinService_
 8. As part of the join request each node includes an attestation statement of its boot measurements as authentication
 9. The _JoinService_ verifies the attestation statements and joins the nodes to the Kubernetes cluster